Main content of the website

 General municipal elections in Saskatchewan are held every four years, or at any time (through a by-election) should a vacancy on Council occur.
 The next municipal election will be held in 2028 while the next by-election will be held on October 22, 2025.

-Nominations are now being accepted for the 2025 Municipal By-Election.
-One (1) Council position is available, and this is your opportunity to make a difference!
+Nominations closed September 17th for the 2025 Municipal By-Election.
+One (1) Council position is available.

 Voter Information